Jayesh-Vadnere/Ecom_Data_Analysis/README.md

 ```
 ![](EDA2.PNG)

-Insights:
+Insights:<br>
-14.21% of the total orders are canceled, highlighting a negative aspect that could be improved.
+14.21% of the total orders are canceled, highlighting a negative aspect that could be improved.<br>

-### Distribution of Order Percentages by Fulfilment
+### Distribution of Order Percentages by Fulfilment<br>
 ```python
 order_counts = amz.groupby('Fulfilment').size()
 order_percentages = (order_counts / len(amz)) * 100